Somatic Therapy

 What is somatic therapy?

-Somatic therapy, also known as body-centered therapy, is a holistic approach to mental health that recognizes the intrinsic connection between the mind and body.
-It’s based on the understanding that our experiences, especially traumatic ones, are not just stored in our minds but also in our bodies.
-This approach integrates both physical and psychological strategies to address issues and promote healing that talk therapy alone cannot reach.
+Somatic therapy, also known as body-centered therapy, is a holistic approach to healing that recognizes the deep connection between the mind and body.
+It’s based on the understanding that our emotions, especially those tied to trauma, don’t just live in our minds—they also show up in our bodies.
+By integrating physical and psychological techniques, somatic therapy helps heal in ways that traditional talk therapy alone can’t reach.

 "The cure for pain is in the pain."